Disclaimer

 Beyond the standard command-line tools, several more advanced utilities offer consolidated views or finer control over system resources.
 Control Groups (cgroups) are a powerful kernel feature for limiting and isolating resource usage.

-is a cross-platform, curses-based monitoring tool written in Python.
+glances is a cross-platform, curses-based monitoring tool written in Python.
 It aims to present a large amount of information from various system resources in a single view, dynamically adapting to the terminal size.
-It combines aspects of top
+It combines aspects of top, htop, iostat, nload, free, and more.

 - Features: CPU, Memory, Load, Process List, Network I/O, Disk I/O, Filesystem Usage, Sensors (temperature/voltage, if supported), Docker container stats, alerts, web UI, REST API.